cmeeren/Felicity/DOCUMENTATION.md

 TODO

 * In `Define` (and everywhere else), make `'entity` be a tuple containing both the parent and sub-entity
-* Have a domain function `Parent.withChild: 'childId -> 'parent -> 'parent * 'child` that looks up a known child in the parent (throws if not found)
+* Have a domain function `Parent.withChild: 'childId -> 'parent -> 'parent * 'child` that looks up a known child in the parent (and throws if not found)
 * If needed, use `define.Operation.PostBackRef` instead of `Post` to get access to the (pre-create) parent entity in `AfterCreate`

 Current limitations